jorgecarleitao/django-sphinxql/docs/queryset.rst

             >>> q.search('@text Hello world @summary "my search"')
             >>> q.search('@text Hello world', '@summary "my search"')

-        For convenience, here is a list here some operators (full list `here
+        For convenience, here is a list of some operators (full list `here
         <extended query syntax>`_):

         * And: ``' '`` (a space)